 In this post, we’re going to break down how to teach literary analysis to middle school students (or as we call it, evidence-based writing).

 First, we start off with a simple mystery story that we wrote called “The Mystery of the Broken Vase” that has an open-ended conclusion.
 Kind of like a “whodunit” story.
 Students must play detective and find evidence in the text and corresponding illustration to see which character is responsible for breaking a precious crystal vase.
 Although the story is simple, we’ve found it’s necessary to start with simplicity for students of all grade levels because this really allows them to practice searching for evidence in the text and justify their reasoning.

 We use this evidence tracker for students to gather evidence.
 The evidence tracker is a life-saver because it allows students to organize their thoughts (independently, in small groups, even whole class) BEFORE writing a final essay, which we’ll get to later…

 Then we explain to our students that throughout the year when reading our novels, short stories, poems, historic articles, etc., we will be analyzing essential questions and writing responses to literature using evidence from the text and justification – just like we did for this whodunit story.

 Here’s where the concrete writing instruction comes in.
-We use this graphic organizer and spend A TON OF TIME going through each component of a response to literature.
+We use the graphic organizer in this resource and spend A TON OF TIME going through each component of a response to literature.
 We break a response to literature down into specific components for our students (all of these components are outlined in detail in the 12-page writing guide you can grab for FREE! by clicking here).